How Many Signatures Are on the Declaration of Independence?

-This document contains the signatures of John Hancock, Thomas Jefferson, and Benjamin Franklin...and then there's that really valuable one!
+This document contains the signatures of John Hancock, Thomas Jefferson, and Benjamin Franklin.
+So exactly how many signatures are there—and whose is most valuable?

-In a surprising twist, it’s Gwinnett’s obscurity that makes his signature so much more valuable than the other signers’.
+In a surprising twist, it’s Gwinnett’s obscurity that makes his signature so much more valuable than those of the other signers.
 Button Gwinnett (yes, Button was his real name) was born in England in 1735.
 At age 30, he moved to the American colonies.
 Living in Georgia, he suffered through multiple failed business endeavors, which didn’t exactly make him a celebrity.
 Eventually, Gwinnett got into politics and became very passionate about the colonies’ independence.
 And sure enough, there he was in Independence Hall in 1776, signing that Declaration, below and to the left of John Hancock’s now-famous penmanship.
-And then, in 1777, he was killed in a duel with a political rival (much like another founding father we know).
+And then, in 1777, he was killed in a duel with a political rival.

 In the 1820s, very few signers of the Declaration were still alive, and history enthusiasts began searching for, and collecting, signatures of all 56 founding fathers.
 For the Declaration’s more well-known signers, signatures weren’t hard to find.
 Many of them were prominent politicians who had signed lots of documents in their day.
 Ben Franklin, in particular, wrote scores of letters.
 But that Button guy?
 Finding his signature wasn’t so easy.

 Due to his life of obscurity, and its untimely end about a year after the act that made him famous, his signature was (and still is) the rarest of the 56, by far.
-According to historybuff.com, there are only 51 known signatures in existence by this forgotten founding father.
+According to History Buff, there are only 51 known signatures in existence by this forgotten Founding Father.
 And the fewer the signatures, the higher the value.
-According to Radiolab, Gwinnett’s signature surpasses those of George Washington, Abraham Lincoln, and many other major historical figures in value.
+According to Radiolab, the value of Gwinnett’s signature surpasses those of George Washington, Abraham Lincoln, and many other major historical figures.
 His signature’s value is considered to be up there with William Shakespeare’s.
 Not bad for someone who spent most of his life as a failed businessman!
 Check out these myths about the U.S. Constitution that most Americans believe.

 In 2010, a Gwinnett signature sold for $722,500 in New York City.
-If you want to get a look at this famous John Hancock (so to speak) for free, four copies currently reside at the New York Public Library.
-Or you can head to the National Archives in Washington, D.C. to see the full Declaration in all its glory.
+If you want to get a look at it for free, four copies currently reside at the New York Public Library.
+Or you can head to the National Archives in Washington, DC, to see the full Declaration in all its glory.